Dotted all over the UK are public charging networks which you can charge your hybrid or electric car or van from, whilst on the move.

 In this particular example it is the Hyundai IONIQ.

-Plug-in hybrid and electric cars currently use multiple standards of connection which can be difficult to understand, however, you'll be relieved to know it's nearly impossible to use the wrong connection.
+Plug-in hybrid (PHEV) and electric vehicles (EVs) currently use multiple standards of connection which can be difficult to understand, however, you'll be relieved to know it's nearly impossible to use the wrong connection.

-Using the wrong connection doesn't compare to accidentally filling your diesel car up with petrol, worst-case-scenario would be that the duration of charging is longer than if you'd used the correct connection.
+Using the wrong connection doesn't compare to accidentally filling your diesel vehicle up with petrol, worst-case-scenario would be that the duration of charging is longer than if you'd used the correct connection.

 The most convenient and cost-effective method of charging an electric vehicle is with a home charger.
 In 2019 the average domestic electricity rate was just over 14p per kWh, so if the car has a 60kWh battery it would cost around £8.40 to charge from completely empty to full.